 San Diego

-Your LA to San Diego drive ends in downtown, and if you’ve never explored the city before, you’ll want to save time on your trip to see the best sights and attractions in San Diego.
+Your LA to San Diego drive ends in downtown San Diego, and if you’ve never explored the city before, you’ll want to save some time during your trip to see the best sights and attractions in San Diego.

 Start with Balboa Park, one of the largest public parks in California.
 This enormous public space is where you can find San Diego Zoo, one of the most famous zoos in the world, as well as the city’s best museums.